GnikDroy/kora/README.md

     <span> Kora </span>
 </h1>

-Kora is a small, statically typed, C-like programming language with a garbage collector.
-It compiles to JavaScript, so your programs run right in the browser with nothing to install.
+Kora is a small, statically typed, programming language with a garbage collector.
+It compiles to native executables and JavaScript.
+Your programs run right in the browser with nothing to install.

 **[Try Kora in the online playground](https://gnikdroy.github.io/kora/)**

 ## Features

-- Familiar C-like syntax — `if` / `while` / `for`, functions, and blocks you already know.
+- Familiar C-like syntax: `if` / `while` / `for`, functions, and blocks you already know.
 - Static typing with inference: `int`, `real`, `char`, `bool`, arrays, and strings.
 - Arrays and strings with handy built-in methods (`push`, `pop`, `insert`, `remove`, `slice`, `extend`, `len`).
 A `string` is just an array of `char`.
-- Structs and methods — group data with `struct`, attach behavior with `impl`.
+- Structs and methods: POD types `struct`, attach behavior with `impl`.
-- Optionals (`T?`) for values that may be absent — no surprise nulls.
+- Optionals (`T?`) instead of null.
+[The billion-dollar mistake](https://computerhistory.org/blog/in-memoriam-sir-antony-hoare-1934-2026/)
+- Runtime safety is a design choice: array indexing is bounds-checked, integer division by zero, `pop()` on an empty array, and force-unwrapping `none` all panic with a clear message instead of corrupting memory.
-- Modules — split a program across files with `import`, plus a small standard library (string helpers, math, and conversions) written in Kora itself.
+- Modules which allow you to split a program, plus a small standard library (I/O, string helpers, math, and conversions) written in Kora.
+- The native runtime written in C, the lingua-franca of programming languages.
 - Runs in the browser through a WebAssembly-powered playground, and compiles to native binaries through an LLVM backend (LLVM 22 is required).

 ## A taste of Kora

-Here is a Sudoku solver — arrays, recursion, and backtracking:
+Sudoku solver in kora using arrays, recursion, and backtracking:

 ```ruby
 # -------------------------------------------------------